 The Pulaski County School Building Authority (the Authority) was created by House Bill 1313 during the 2008 session of the Georgia General Assembly.
 The purpose of the Authority is to provide, acquire, construct, equip, maintain, and operate public service facilities, to acquire the necessary property therefore, both real and personal, and to lease or sell any or all of such facilities, including real and personal property for the benefit of the School District.
+The Authority consists of five members appointed by the governing authority of the School District.
 The Authority is a component unit of the School District and as such the Authority's financial activity has been blended with the School District's basic financial statements.